zhaque1/towerOfHanoi/README.md

 # towerOfHanoi

-using stacks, i created a replication of the game tower of Hanoi, WORK IN PROGRESS!!!!!!!!!!
+using c ++ stack class , i created a replication of the game tower of Hanoi and in linux enivronment.

+console program.